-Trees posted with "Timber Sale Boundary" signs are reserved from cutting.
+Trees posted with "Timber Sale Boundary" signs, red flagging, and red paint are reserved from cutting.

 Damages

 PURCHASER shall be exclusively responsible for any damage to, or removal of, reserved timber.
 If damage to reserved timber occurs and is determined unavoidable by STATE, no charge will be made for damage.